oddrationale/ACollectionOfChessWisdom/manuscript/06_Attack_and_Defense.md

 A powerful knight, centrally posted in the enemy camp, pawn-supported, and immune to being dislodged by an enemy pawn is a deadly weapon for an attack.

-It’s usually a bad idea to attack a fianchetto castled position without first exchanging off the fianchetto bishop to weaken the squares it was protecting.
+It's usually a bad idea to attack a fianchetto castled position without first exchanging off the fianchetto bishop to weaken the squares it was protecting.
 If you can force the fianchetto bishop to retreat to R1, that is almost as good, as it leaves you in control of his R3 and restricts the bishop to only one diagonal.

 A common error is refusing to sacrifice the exchange for a pawn in order to get out of trouble.
 This is such a very small sacrifice in a position without any fully open files (therefore, not yet good for rooks) that it is almost always better than getting pushed around.

 Refrain from passive defense involving retrogression of pieces if there is some way of ending the pressure by a small sacrifice.
 Of all sacrifices, the smallest is a minor piece for three pawns.

 Rooks work best with bishops, and queens work best with knights.
-These combinations of pieces compliment each other’s strengths instead of overlapping.
+These combinations of pieces compliment each other's strengths instead of overlapping.
 This only holds for normal pawn formations.
 Against a king entirely without pawn shelter, the bishop may be the stronger partner for the queen.

-Many opportunities of avoiding disaster by giving up the queen for some of the enemy’s attacking forces are missed because the queen is so much overrated.
+Many opportunities of avoiding disaster by giving up the queen for some of the enemy's attacking forces are missed because the queen is so much overrated.

 When a queen and bishop battery is looming, you should move the rook to give your king flight squares.
 Avoid playing pawn to knight 3 if possible, as this only weakens the castled position unless there is a fianchetto bishop there.

-When you have superior attacking forces aimed at the enemy king, it’s often well worth the sacrifice of one, or even two pieces to strip the king of his pawn cover.
+When you have superior attacking forces aimed at the enemy king, it's often well worth the sacrifice of one, or even two pieces to strip the king of his pawn cover.

 An attack against the king is an end in itself, but an attack in another part of the board is only a means of gaining space or mobility.